-St Mary’s north aisle roof is a thirteenth-century structure of significant importance.
-However, after significant water ingress and deathwatch beetle attacks, its structural integrity was at risk.
-Ad hoc repairs throughout the nineteenth and twentieth centuries had done little to improve the situation.
+Within the Grade II* Listed Church of St Mary’s, the 13th Century north aisle roof structure holds significant importance.
+However, after substantial water ingress and deathwatch beetle attacks, its structural integrity was at risk.
+Ad-hoc repairs throughout the nineteenth and twentieth centuries had done little to improve the situation.
 Arrol Architects oversaw the completion of an award-winning repair to the oak roof structure, reinstating the early scheme that had been covered by a barrel vaulted ceiling by the Victorians.
 The work was completed on time and under budget, leaving remaining funds available for repairs to the tower.